cniblock/milestone-covid-19-study/README.md

   - **Train Set**: 80% (49,600 samples).
   - **Test Set**: 20% (12,400 samples).

+### Model Choices and Limitations

+#### Model Selection Rationale
+The models chosen for this project include logistic regression, XGBClassifier, and gradient boosting regressor.
+These were selected due to their strengths in handling classification and regression tasks effectively, especially in contexts with potentially imbalanced data and complex feature interactions.

+- **Logistic Regression**: Useful for binary classification tasks to predict high-risk vs. low-risk categories.
+- **XGBClassifier**: Provides robust performance on imbalanced data, allowing the model to better capture critical cases requiring immediate attention.
+- **GradientBoostingRegressor**: Chosen to produce a continuous risk score, giving a finer understanding of patient severity.

+#### Limitations
+While these models have demonstrated adequate predictive capability, some limitations were encountered:

+- **Age Impact on Severity Predictions**: Surprisingly, age did not show as strong an impact on severity predictions as initially hypothesized.
+This could be due to the dataset's focus on specific demographics or a lack of interaction terms that capture age's indirect effects.
+In future work, exploring non-linear models or adding interaction terms could enhance the model's ability to capture age-related risk.

+- **Model Generalizability**: As the data originates from a specific region (Mexico), model performance may vary if applied to populations with different demographics or healthcare conditions.
+Future work could involve retraining or fine-tuning the model on datasets from diverse populations to improve generalizability.

+#### Future Improvements
+To address these limitations, potential future work could include:

+1. **Enhanced Feature Engineering**: Implementing polynomial features or interaction terms to capture complex dependencies, such as between age and specific health conditions.
+2. **Expanded Model Testing**: Exploring alternative models, like neural networks or ensemble methods, to potentially improve performance on features with weaker correlations.
+3. **Cross-Population Testing**: Validating model predictions on datasets from other regions to assess generalizability across diverse patient populations.

+By addressing these areas, the model could become more accurate and widely applicable for predicting COVID-19 severity across different contexts.

 ## Dashboard Design (Streamlit App User Interface)

 ### Page 1: Quick Project Summary